LeunensMichiel/next-foundry/README.md

 Don't forget to add your _google-site-verification_ meta-tag!

 You can add an og:image for each page, but a default image is configured in the default settings as wel.
 This image is named `card.jpg`, and can be found under `/global/`.
 Swap this image out with your custom `card.jpg`.

+## Internationalization (i18n)

+Translation is provided by Next's build-in internationalization's + a neat little package called [Next-translate](https://github.com/vinissimus/next-translate).
+Easy to follow documentation.
+The default provided languages in this template are `English`, `Dutch` and `French` as I'm Belgian :smile:.

 ### Favicons en Webmanifest